 14. Arrowhead Chips (140 calories per 30g serving)

 (Source: Noob Cook)

 We’re not sure about you.
-But we can definitely finish one whole container ourselves.
+But we can definitely finish one whole container by ourselves.
 Not kidding.

 Arrowhead chips are dangerously addictive and these chips are only available only during CNY, making them an extremely rare commodity.
-Compared to potato, arrowhead chips have a higher content of protein, and taste way better.
+Compared to potato, arrowhead chips have a higher content of protein, and taste way better, trust us.